 Of these three elements, the one that is of the most interest to writers is the idea that emotions produce observable reactions.
 This means that when someone experiences an emotion they display a reaction that is recognizable as matching to a specific emotion.
 For example, laughter equates to happiness and crying with sadness.
 Of course, it's not that simple.
 Happiness can bring tears and fear can produce nervous laughter, but the basic idea that certain reactions match certain emotions holds true.

-However, perhaps surprisingly, it was not until recently that we finally agreed upon a universal set of emotions.
+However, perhaps surprisingly, it was not until recently that we finally agreed upon a universal set of six basic emotions.
 In the 1960s, American psychologist Paul Ekman studied the link between facial expressions and emotions.
-As a result of this work, Ekman concluded that there existed six primary emotions:
+As a result of this work, Ekman concluded that there existed six basic emotions:

-These primary emotions remain the foundation of our understanding of the way people feel and react.
+These basic emotions remain the foundation of our understanding of the way people feel and react.
+As well as the foundations of emotional writing.

-There has been little question over the six primary emotions, though several scientists have built on Elkman’s work.
-Daniel Cordaro and Dacher Keltner suggested that there was evidence (mostly facial and vocal expressions) for several lesser emotions, including:
+There has been little question over the six basic emotions, though several scientists have built on Elkman’s work.
+Daniel Cordaro and Dacher Keltner suggested that there was evidence (mostly facial and vocal expressions) for several lesser emotion types to be added to the basic list, creating the primary emotions:

-Psychologist Robert Plutchik further developed this work.
-He suggested that there are eight, not six primary emotions, these include anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.
+Psychologist Robert Plutchik further developed this work on primary emotions.
+He suggested that there are eight, not six basic emotions, these include anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.
 However, perhaps most interestingly, Plutchik argued that within these primary emotions are several lesser emotions, which are examples of the primary emotion being experienced to a lesser or greater extent.
 For example, anger can be experienced as annoyance on one end of the scale and rage at the other.

-Plutchick created a handy chart of these emotions and their variants.
+Plutchick created a handy chart of these primary emotions and their variants.

-Yet, the research has not stopped there.
+Yet, the research has not stopped there on primary emotions.
 Today, you can find numerous examples of more complex emotion wheels.
 Below is another example.

 Showing not Telling

-To truly understand just why the ability to show readers a character's emotional state through describing their actions is just so important, we must consider the concept of showing, not telling.
+To truly understand just why the ability to evoke emotion in readers through a character's emotional state is just so important, we must consider the concept of showing, not telling.

 ‘Show, don’t tell‘ might be the most overused phrase in writing!